WHITE-HAT999/testtttt/README.md

 			originalIndex = hookmetamethod(game, "__index", function(self, method)
 				if self == localPlayer and method:lower() == "kick" and checkSetting("Client-Based Anti Kick").current and checkSirius() then
-					queueNotification("Kick Prevented", "Sirius has prevented you from being kicked by the client.", 4400699701) return error("Expected ':' not '.' calling member function Kick", 2) end
+					queueNotification("Kick Prevented", "Contro has prevented you from being kicked by the client.", 4400699701) return error("Expected ':' not '.' calling member function Kick", 2) end
 				return originalIndex(self, method)